 Bond Counsel.
-Bass, Berry & Sims PLC represents Raymond James on legal matters unrelated to the County.
+Bass, Berry & Sims PLC presently represents the Municipal Advisor on legal matters unrelated to the County and may continue to do so in the future.

 Investments.
 Among other services, Raymond James also assists local jurisdictions in the investment of idle funds and may serve in various other capacities.
 If the County chooses to use one or more of these other services, then Raymond James may be entitled to separate compensation for such services which may be shared with other divisions of the firm including Public Finance.
 Whether such fees are shared or not, the standard fees will be the same.
 On prior occasions, Raymond James may have served the County in such a capacity may do so again in the future.